 Massage therapists, spa technicians, and salon employees should also be tipped 10 percent or more.
 Fifteen percent is more appropriate for a Thai massage, especially if the therapist works hard and you enjoy the service.
 In salons or spas where there are multiple people providing services, you should tip each person individually.
 Hotel spas and salons usually add a 10 percent service charge so, as in restaurants, ask first.

 Don't forget to tip a tour guide, if you book a private tour in Thailand.
-How much you leave is up to you, based on service, but 10% of the tour price is often used as a good rule of thumb.
+How much you leave is up to you, based on service, but 10 percent of the tour price is often used as a good rule of thumb.

 Most people round up their taxi fare—so, for a 52 baht fare the driver would get 60 baht—and tip additionally for drivers who help with luggage or bags.